 MAGDALENA, N.M.
 (KRQE) – A lightning-caused fire started on the Magdalena Ranger District of the Cibola National Forest on Monday, June 15.
-The fire is burning in the Apache Kid Wilderness in the southern portion of the San Mateo Mountains.
+The fire burned on the Apache Kid Wilderness in the southern portion of the San Mateo Mountains.

 - Location: Southern portion of the San Mateo Mountains, Apache Kid Wilderness–Vics Peak, Springtime Campground